emidec/emidec.github.io/_pages/trustworthy-ML.md

 <br>This page provides a non-exhaustive list of my publications related to **security** and **privacy** in/for **machine learning**.
 For each entry, a link to an open-access version of the paper is also provided.

 ***
-Georgi Ganev, MohammadReza Nazari, Rees Davison, Amirhassan Fallah Dizche, XINMIN WU, Ralph Abbey, Jorge G Silva, Emiliano De Cristofaro
+Georgi Ganev, MohammadReza Nazari, Rees Davison, Amirhassan Fallah Dizche, Xinmin Wu, Ralph Abbey, Jorge G Silva, Emiliano De Cristofaro
 **SMOTE and Mirrors: Exposing Privacy Leakage from Synthetic Minority Oversampling**
 14th International Conference on Learning Representations (ICLR 2026)
 [pre-print](https://arxiv.org/abs/2510.15083){: .btn--danger}{:target="_blank"}